TL Innovation Award is an exciting opportunity for final-year undergraduates to pitch an idea for an original project.

 Toby Carswell and Rhys Davies

-Composer Toby Carswell and percussionist Rhys Davies’s project, entitled The Public Bungalow, is a vibrant young band of professional artists re-imagining pop music with a fusion twist.
-The band’s sophisticated arrangements of popular tunes reach out to a wide audience whilst its wide roster of artists have opportunities to record, perform and work on their craft.
+Composer Toby and percussionist Rhys established The Public Bungalow, a vibrant ensemble of young professional artists whose sophisticated arrangements re-imagine pop music with a fusion twist.
+With an extensive roster of artists, the project gives many musicians the opportunity to record, perform and work on their craft.

-Mass Hysteria, founded in 2017, is an all-female collective of 11 dance artists from Trinity Laban (Katie, Monika, Sophie, Marlen, Willa, Nina, Hannah, Lydia, Jennie, Julia and Rebecca).
-The group aims to encourage female artistic expression and empowerment through performances and the creation of movement works, community engagement efforts and external events.
-Their self-curated series MASSHYSTERIAPRESENTS provides a platform for artists, movers, shakers and humans to display work, share ideas and give talks and presentations across South East London.
+Mass Hysteria, founded in 2017, is an all-female collective of 12 dance artist that encourages female artistic expression and empowerment through performances and the creation of movement works, community engagement efforts and external events.

 James Layton studied a BMus degree in Composition.
-His project, ‘Into the Ocean’, is an integrated concert and recording series which highlights the work of composers who have recently graduated.
-After noticing that many contemporary classical record labels tend to focus on work by more established composers, James recognised the importance for younger composers to record and present their own works.
+His project, ‘Into the Ocean’, is an integrated concert and recording series highlighting the work of emerging composers which launched with a live-streamed concert on 26 June.

 Meet the mentors...